Friday, February 28, 2025

 -- Abidjan archives

-Today they are indistinguishable from other Senufo, but they are remembered for a "curious" Islam that brings them closer to the conquerors and separates them from their animist slaves.
+Now indistinguishable from other Senufo, they are remembered for a "curious" Islam that brought them closer to the conquerors and separated them from their animist slaves.

 The Senufo remember a traitor, Pelegayan, "who wanted to be king, but did not have the right."

-He grows millet for the new market of Foumbolo on Samory's route.
-When the Djimini forces stop Samory near that site Pelegayan gets up at night, goes to Samory and says,
+He grew millet for the new market of Foumbolo on Samory's route.
+When the Djimini forces stopped Samory near it Pelegayon got up at night, found Samory and said,

 -- "Don't be discouraged, you'll win this battle.